Mythical launches Burberry NFTs in Blankos Block Party

 NFTs can be used to uniquely identify digital items, and so the NFTs can prove verified ownership and authenticity for items such as the Burberry items in Blankos Block Party.
 Mythical launched early access on the PC for its Blankos Block Party open-world multiplayer game during the Electronic Entertainment Expo (E3) in June.
 And Mythical also raised $75 million in funding and it recently launched a NFT deal with musician Deadmau5.

 The new Burberry Blanko is a shark character named Sharky B, and it has Burberry’s new TB Summer Monogram.
 It is inspired by the brand’s Animal Kingdom house code.
 It’s an NFT character that can be purchased, upgraded, and sold within the Blankos Block Party marketplace.
+The marketplace is in its beta testing stage now.

 Webinar